The best vinyl records give a sound quality and clarity like no other format in history has.

-For this list, we’ve chosen albums that sound the best on vinyl, achieving the fullest richest quality when they are played the old-fashioned way!
-This isn’t to say that they are the best albums of all time, just that some albums deserve to be listened to on vinyl.
+Quick Note: For this list, we’ve chosen albums that we think sound the best on vinyl, achieving the fullest richest quality when they are played the old-fashioned way!
+This isn’t to say that they are the best albums of all time, just that these albums are absolute stunners when listened to on vinyl.

 10. Highway 61 Revisited by Bob Dylan